marktext/marktext/docs/BASICS.md

 ### Open your first file

 You can use the menu `File -> Open File` or press <kbd>CmdOrCtrl</kbd>+<kbd>O</kbd> to open a file dialog to choose a markdown file.
-Another way to is to launch Mark Text with directories or files via command line.
+Another way to is to launch MarkText with directories or files via command line.

 ### Save your edited file